QuantumLibet/vscodium_icon_dark/README.md

 ### a dark VSCodium icon

-Since the developers of VSCodium keep changing the icon, I've uploaded mine here, together with the Pixelmator template to re-create it.
+Since the developers of VSCodium keep changing the icon, I've uploaded the one I like best here, together with the Pixelmator template to re-create it.
 That's it.

 </br>